-- · Most of our NEOs' total direct compensation is performance based and at risk based on company performance (89% for the CEO and 86% for all NEOs). - As a result of the annual performance review process, base salaries of the NEOs were increased by an average of 2.8%. - In 2015, the Long-Term Incentive Performance award targets for the Chief Financial Officer, and the Presidents of both International and U.S. Operations were modified.
+- In the International segment, the unsteady global economy contributed to significant currency devaluation and slower growth in many regions of the world.
+These macro headwinds contributed to lower fuel surcharge revenue and currency fluctuations that pushed revenue down 6.5 percent for the year.
+Total daily shipments increased 1.2 percent, pushed higher by Export products.
+Total Export shipment growth in 2015 was 3.2 percent. - Revenue for the Supply Chain and Freight segment rose 0.8 percent in 2015.
+Currency exchange rates changes and lower fuel surcharges contributed to slower revenue growth.
+Operating profit improved and operating margin expanded during the year as initiatives to improve account profitability in Forwarding and UPS Freight were implemented. - In 2015, the Long-Term Incentive Performance award targets for the Chief Financial Officer, and the Presidents of both International and U.S. Operations were modified.
 Beginning with the 2016 LTIP grant, all three will have targets of 350% of annualized salary. - The 2015 award tranches for the 2013 LTIP awards were earned at 95% of target based on revenue growth and operating return on invested capital, while the 2015 earnings measurement tranche for the 2013 LTIP was not earned.
 See page 32.